diegothucao/diegothucao/README.md

 💼 Availability:

-Working full-time as a full stack AI engineer at a stealth startup Passively seeking co-founders with AI-related businesses or ideas] 🎯 I'm a full-stack engineer with over 10 years of experience, specializing in:
+Working full-time as a full stack software engineer at a stealth startup Passively seeking co-founders with start up companies that my skills and my experiences can help a lot.
+🎯 I'm a full-stack engineer with over 20 years of experience, specializing in:

 Working with/in your startup or small organization Apple app development: iOS, macOS, iPadOS, tvOS, watchOS, macOS